keeprocking/pyinapp/README.rst

         purchase = validator.validate('receipt')
         process_purchase(purchase)
     except InAppValidationError:
-        """ process validation error """
+        """ handle validation error """

+**Important!**
-Note that since iOS 7 Apple provides a new kind of receipt called Grand Unified Receipt which contains multiple receipts in itself.
-In this case you have to deal with a list of purchases.
+On iOS 7+ all receipts may contain more than one purchase so you have to deal with a list of purchases.
 For the sake of convenience you can process purchases this way:

 .. code:: python